FAQS

 -

-I operate as a private-pay practice and accept all major credit and debit cards.
+I am a private pay practice and accept all major credit and debit cards.
+A limited number of reduced-fee spots are available based on need.

 -